 This option allows you to file Schedule A and itemize deductions.
 It also includes DeductionPro®, which helps you track your charitable work and contributions to maximize your deductions.
 Plus, if you’re a repeat customer of H&R Block, you have free storage and access to six years’ worth of tax returns.
 This makes your information easily accessible anytime you need it.

-Beyond the features mentioned in the previous filing options, Premium includes, most notably, Schedule C-EZ, Schedule D, Schedule E and Schedule K-1.
-Schedule C-EZ is focused on freelancers and independent contractors with simple income and expenses.
+Beyond the features mentioned in the previous filing options, Premium includes, most notably, Schedule C, Schedule D, Schedule E and Schedule K-1.
+Schedule C is focused on freelancers and independent contractors with simple income.
 Schedule D focuses on stocks, bonds and capital gains and losses.
 Schedule E reports rental property income and tax deductions.
 Schedule K-1 reports personal partnership or S corporation income, estate or trust income.